stereolabs/zed-docker/README.md

 - "`libcuda.so.1` is not found" : make sure to run the image with `--gpus all` (or specify the GPU ID).
 It allows docker to mount the host driver into the image.

-- "`libnvcuvid.so.1` is not found" : make sure to run the image with `--gpus all,capabilities=video`.
+- "`libnvcuvid.so.1` is not found" : make sure to run the image with `--gpus 'all,"capabilities=compute,video"'` or `-e NVIDIA_DRIVER_CAPABILITIES=all --gpus all`.
 It allows docker to mount the host driver, including the hardware decoding library into the image.

 ### USB replug/hot plug